JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure.md

 ***First remark***: By admitting as a point of origin that this solitary **I AM** has its own volition, we recognize _de facto_ that it has a goal, a design in itself.
 (See further sequence 1) This important remark conditions the sequence of events.
 Indeed, the **I AM** faces a problem in the execution of its design: _it is solitary, it fills Infinity_.
 Consequently, it can only call upon itself and find all the resources within itself to carry out its plan.
 This is the reason why it will have to “distribute itself”, establish phases within itself which will externalize itself.

 ***Second remark***: “_AN ARCHETYPE can be projected under a material, spiritual or mental aspect, or as a combination of these energies.
 It can impregnate personalities, identities, entities or non-living matter.
 But an archetype is an archetype and remains an archetype.
-Only copies of it are multiplied_”. ([UB 0:6.10](/en/The_Urantia_Book/0#p6_10))
+Only copies of it are multiplied_”. (<a id="a79_310"></a>[UB 0:6.10](/en/The_Urantia_Book/0#p6_10))

 Let's look a little closer at these relationships:

 > “_2. *The Second Source and Center.* Second Person of Deity, the Eternal and Original Son; the absolute personality realities of the I AM and the basis for the realization-revelation of “I AM personality.”
 No personality can hope to attain the Universal Father except through his Eternal Son; neither can personality attain to spirit levels of existence apart from the action and aid of this absolute pattern for all personalities.
-In the Second Source and Center spirit is unqualified while personality is absolute._” ([[UB 105:3.3](/en/The_Urantia_Book/105#p3_3))
+In the Second Source and Center spirit is unqualified while personality is absolute._” (<a id="a83_522"></a>[[UB 105:3.3](/en/The_Urantia_Book/105#p3_3))

 1. **Unity relationships** is the primordial relationship with oneself.

 > “_4. *The Third Source and Center.* Third Person of Deity, the Conjoint Actor; infinite integrator of Paradise cosmic energies with the spirit energies of the Eternal Son; perfect co-ordinator of the motives of will and the mechanics of force; unifier of all actual and actualizing reality.
 Through the ministrations of his manifold children the Infinite Spirit reveals the mercy of the Eternal Son while at the same time functioning as the infinite manipulator, forever weaving the pattern of Paradise into the energies of space.
-This selfsame Conjoint Actor, this God of Action, is the perfect expression of the limitless plans and purposes of the Father-Son while functioning himself as the source of mind and the bestower of intellect upon the creatures of a far-flung cosmos._” ([UB 105:3.5](/en/The_Urantia_Book/105#p3_5))
+This selfsame Conjoint Actor, this God of Action, is the perfect expression of the limitless plans and purposes of the Father-Son while functioning himself as the source of mind and the bestower of intellect upon the creatures of a far-flung cosmos._” (<a id="a87_786"></a>[UB 105:3.5](/en/The_Urantia_Book/105#p3_5))

 The primordial unity relationship lays the foundations for all types of internal relationships.
 In man, unity relationships take place in the inner life, between oneself and one's divine alter ego, where destiny is determined and survival is ensured by choosing to do the will of the Universal Father.

 2\. **Relationships of duality**, they eternalize the foundations of reality.

 > “_4. *The Third Source and Center.* Third Person of Deity, the Conjoint Actor; infinite integrator of Paradise cosmic energies with the spirit energies of the Eternal Son; perfect co-ordinator of the motives of will and the mechanics of force; unifier of all actual and actualizing reality.
 Through the ministrations of his manifold children the Infinite Spirit reveals the mercy of the Eternal Son while at the same time functioning as the infinite manipulator, forever weaving the pattern of Paradise into the energies of space.
-This selfsame Conjoint Actor, this God of Action, is the perfect expression of the limitless plans and purposes of the Father-Son while functioning himself as the source of mind and the bestower of intellect upon the creatures of a far-flung cosmos._” ([UB 105:3.5](/en/The_Urantia_Book/105#p3_5))
+This selfsame Conjoint Actor, this God of Action, is the perfect expression of the limitless plans and purposes of the Father-Son while functioning himself as the source of mind and the bestower of intellect upon the creatures of a far-flung cosmos._” (<a id="a93_786"></a>[UB 105:3.5](/en/The_Urantia_Book/105#p3_5))

 The relationship of duality lays the foundation for all types of interpersonal relationships, paternal, fraternal and filial.
 The modus operandi is Love, Mercy and Selfless Service.
 In man, relationships of duality are the basis of creativity, produce the fruits of the Spirit and ensure spiritual growth.
 It is this type of brotherly relationships in which love, mercy and selfless service are expressed.

 3\. **Triunity relations**.
 They externalize the realization of infinity as a universal function.

 > “_5. *The Deity Absolute.* The causational, potentially personal possibilities of universal reality, the totality of all Deity potential.
 The Deity Absolute is the purposive qualifier of the unqualified, absolute, and nondeity realities.
-The Deity Absolute is the qualifier of the absolute and the absolutizer of the qualified—the destiny inceptor._” ([[UB 105:3.6](/en/The_Urantia_Book/105#p3_6))
+The Deity Absolute is the qualifier of the absolute and the absolutizer of the qualified—the destiny inceptor._” (<a id="a99_354"></a>[[UB 105:3.6](/en/The_Urantia_Book/105#p3_6))

 The triunity relationship lays the foundation for all types of group or system relationships.
 The modus operandi is Justice, Power and Sovereignty.
 In humans, triunity relationships are the basis of teamwork and social relationships.
 Mastering these three qualities is an integral part of our spiritual growth program.

-***Third remark***: The fact of **I AM** possessing a will of its own and a purpose in itself: (self-will and self purposive Deity = Deity wanting itself and having its purpose in itself [[UB 0:1.5](/en/The_Urantia_Book/0#p1_5)]) implies that the finality (destiny) determines the development of history; in other words, that things and non-things, that the causes and effects which will last, then externalize themselves and finally actualize themselves in response to the purpose of **I AM** are determined from the beginning, and that all these events have as their finality the unity of diversity and the diversity of unity.
+***Third remark***: The fact of **I AM** possessing a will of its own and a purpose in itself: (self-will and self purposive Deity = Deity wanting itself and having its purpose in itself <a id="a103_187"></a>[[UB 0:1.5](/en/The_Urantia_Book/0#p1_5)]) implies that the finality (destiny) determines the development of history; in other words, that things and non-things, that the causes and effects which will last, then externalize themselves and finally actualize themselves in response to the purpose of **I AM** are determined from the beginning, and that all these events have as their finality the unity of diversity and the diversity of unity.

 This ***teleology*** [^1] is the underlying modus operandi that animates the purpose of the **I AM** in the subsequent developments of all material, intellectual, spiritual and/or personal realities whose finality is the expression of the **I AM**, in all its forms and in all possibilities.
 It is reassuring to know that the universe in which we live, move and have our existence, is not chaos, it is created, controlled and sustained by an **I AM**, First Source Center.
-This aspect of the **I AM** is essential to understand because, for each of us “_God, as your spiritual Father, is understandable by you and by all other mortals, your experiential cult concept of the Universal Father must always be less than your philosophical postulate of the infinity of the First Source-Center, the I AM._” [[UB 105:1.6](/en/The_Urantia_Book/105#p1_6)]
+This aspect of the **I AM** is essential to understand because, for each of us “_God, as your spiritual Father, is understandable by you and by all other mortals, your experiential cult concept of the Universal Father must always be less than your philosophical postulate of the infinity of the First Source-Center, the I AM._” <a id="a105_801"></a>[[UB 105:1.6](/en/The_Urantia_Book/105#p1_6)]

 What could this goal be?